Close Menu

 Clove oil has chemical substances like eugenol that make clove oil an anesthetic natural remedy, which numbs the nerve of the tooth and relieves your pain.

 How should you apply clove oil?
-The best way is to use a piece of cotton dipped in the clove oil and apply it to the tooth that is causing the pain.
+The best way is to use a piece of cotton dipped in the clove oil and apply it on the tooth that is causing the pain.

 Warning: Avoid using clove oil to treat children’s toothache and pregnant women shouldn’t use clove oil, too.
 The reasons are accidental swallowing of clove oil or it may cause burns and sensitivity if it touches the gums or soft tissues of the mouth.